syncfusion-content/wpf-docs/wpf/Classic/GridData/Overview.md

 ## Interactive Features

-The GridData control contains a number of features for managing data effectively, including grouping, sorting, and Excel-like filteringwith filter bars and advanced filtering.
+The GridData control contains a number of features for managing data effectively, including grouping, sorting, and Excel-like filtering with filter bars and advanced filtering.
 You can choose a column with the ColumnChooser feature, and column-related options such as dragging, sorting, grouping, and resizing can be enabled or disabled dynamically by using a separate dialog called ColumnOptions.
-Other specialized interactive features include stackedheaders, context menus, ToolTips, and paging.
+Other specialized interactive features include stacked headers, context menus, ToolTips, and paging.

 ## Visual Styles and Expression Blend